Eliminating Stringent Contingencies: How to Make a Contingent Offer Stronger

 Still feeling stuck?
 Let HomeLight Buy Before You Sell lend a hand

 For ultimate buying power, consider using HomeLight’s Buy Before You Sell to purchase your next home.
 As noted above, sellers prefer offers with few or no contingencies.
-With HomeLight Buy Before You Sell, we give you a back-up offer on your home, allowing you to make an offer with no sales contingency, which in turn will be more attractive to sellers.
+With HomeLight Buy Before You Sell, we give you a back-up offer on your home, allowing you to make an offer without a sales contingency, which makes your offer more attractive to sellers.

 Here’s what you can expect to happen when you use Buy Before You Sell:

-• Use your funds: You can put that equity toward the down payment on your next home, moving expenses, closing expenses, or property repairs.
+- Use your funds: You can put that equity toward the down payment on your next home, moving expenses, closing costs, or property repairs.

 It takes only a few minutes to find out if your home is a good fit for the HomeLight Buy Before You Sell.
 There’s no cost or obligation to apply.
 With our innovative equity unlock calculator, you can be approved in 24 hours or less.
 Once approved, you can submit a strong offer with no home sale contingency.
-Then, you can sell your existing home with more peace of mind, and possibly staged to earn up to 13% more proceeds.
+Then, you can sell your existing home with more peace of mind, and possibly staged strategically, earning more from the sale.

 The road to the closing table